spenoff/Course-Site-Generator/README.md

 # Course-Site-Generator
 This was the final project of my CSE 219 (Computer Science III) class, which I took in Fall 2018.
 This is for the use of professors to simplify the process of building course websites.
-The mojority of the Course Site Generator Project was built by me, though Richard McKenna (McKillaGorilla) is credited for code that involves the Office Hours Pane.
+The majority of the Course Site Generator Project was built by me, though Richard McKenna (McKillaGorilla) is credited for code that involves the Office Hours Pane.
 The Desktop Java Framework, jTPS, and Properties Manager were all created by Richard McKenna, though I made some edits to the Desktop Java Framework.

 To run the Course Site Generator, open the projects in a java ide and build the projects in the following order: